louzar/symfony-docs/quick_tour/the_big_picture.rst

 Understanding the Fundamentals
 ------------------------------

-One of the main goals of a framework is to ensure `Separation of Concerns`_.
+One of the main goals of a framework is to ensure Separation of Concerns.
 This keeps your code organized and allows your application to evolve easily over time by avoiding the mixing of database calls, HTML tags, and business logic in the same script.
 To achieve this goal with Symfony, you'll first